RheaAyase/jekyll-rhea/_posts/2021-05-01-virtual-reality.md

 Valve support has their hands full with me too, I've already RMA'd two controllers, one base station, headset, cable, and we're almost certainly not done.
 It was merely four months - however it was 2000 hours of VR (1200 VRChat.)

+Update: A little over a year and 4000 hours of VR my opinion did not change.

 #### WHY?!

 I don't know.
 Don't do it.